 Habit: Spathelia bahamensis grows as a shrub to small tree up to 5 meters in height.
 The pinnately compound leaves are arranged alternately, clustered at the ends of branches, and are up 35 cm in length.
 The leaflets occur in 12-24 pairs that are alternate or subopposite, to 5 cm in length with an acuminate leaf tip and crenate to serrate leaf margin with glandular teeth.

-The actinomorphic, monoecious flowers are arranged in terminal panicles.
+Spathelia bahamensis is monoecious.
+The incomplete, imperfect, actinomorphic flowers are arranged in terminal panicles.
 The calyx has 5 unfused, green sepals.
 The corolla has 5 unfused, white petals.
 Staminate flowers have 5 stamens and a nonfunctional superior carpel.
 Carpellate flowers have 5 nonfunctional stamens and a superior ovary with three locules.
-The fruit is a 3 winged samara at maturity.
+The fruit is a 3 – winged samara at maturity.

 Habitat: Spathelia bahamensis grows as an understory shrub in Dry Broadleaf Evergreen Formations – Shrublands (coppice/scrubland) primarily with a limestone substrate but occasionally in a sand substrate.

-Medicinal/Cultural/Economic usage: Spathelia bahamensis is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Spathelia bahamensis is not used medicinally in the Lucayan Archipelago.